Affordable Counseling For Individuals And Couples

-I offer 50 minute and 90 minute sessions for individuals and couples.
+I offer 45 minute and 90 minute sessions for individuals and couples.
 I recommend 90 minutes for couples, but will work with you to accommodate a shorter session if you prefer.
 I highly recommend meeting weekly (at least for the first 6 sessions) so that we can build rapport and get some traction toward your goals.
-My rates for 2018 are as follows:
+I assess my rates every 6-12 months; my current rates are as follows:

 $300 per 90-minute session

 I also offer intensives and workshops throughout the year.
 You can sign up for updates here.

 I accept cash, check and credit cards as forms of payment.
 Payment is due at the time of our session and credit cards are processed at the end of the day.
 You will be asked to complete a credit card authorization before our first meeting as part of my intake paperwork.
 You are welcome to use another form of payment if you wish.
 I will only charge your credit card when you do not provide another form of payment.

 If you are unable to attend a session, please make sure you contact me to cancel at least 48 hours beforehand.
 Otherwise, you will be charged for the full rate of the session.
 I understand that there are occasional, unforeseen emergencies.
 In such events, I may waive your fee on a case by case basis.
 If you are sick and would like to meet by teletherapy (video or phone call), we may schedule that instead of an in-person session as well.

 How To Pay For Therapy – A Brief Guide